laiqiqi/Unity-1/README.md

 ## What is included in this project?

 * Vognition package containing Vognition assets/scripts
-* Example project with Test Scene
+* Example Project with Test Scene

+## What is included in the Vognition package?
+* Vognition Object Prefab for Game Scene
-* C# Scripts with Vognition functions
+* C# Script with Vognition functions
+* C# Script with Unity Microphone/Input functions

 ## Getting Started